-From the very first feed you are creating a lasting bond with your baby, and giving him a feeling of comfort and security through skin to skin contact.
+From the very first feed you are creating a lasting bond with your baby, and giving them a feeling of comfort and security through skin to skin contact.
 Not only is breastfeeding free, but breastmilk is ready on demand at just the right temperature, without the need to sterilise bottles or carry around a bag of kit when out and about.
 And then there are the health benefits of breastfeeding for mother, too …

 The suckling of your baby at the breast immediately after birth encourages the release of oxytocin (the ‘love hormone’), which sends a signal to your breasts to release milk to your baby.
 Oxytocin encourages your uterus to contract, to prevent haemorrhaging and begin to return to its pre-pregnancy size.
 Breastfeeding can delay the return of your period (thus conserving iron in your body), but while you are less likely to conceive during this time, it is not a foolproof method so it is best not to rely on it totally.

 Studies have shown that benefits of breastfeeding for mothers include: